HOME | SITEMAP | CONTACT US | TRANSLATE

 Welcome to Precinct 1

-The Precinct 1 Constable's Office is dedicated to serving our community in a fair and impartial manner by working in partnership with our community.
-We continually strive to provide professional service in response to citizen concerns and complaints.
-It is the mission of this office to execute all court orders, both civil and criminal, and to support the Justice of the Peace Court as it serves the citizens of Kendall County.
+As Precinct 1 Constable, I'm dedicated to serving our community in a professional manner by working in partnership with our community.
+I will continually strive to respond to citizens concerns and complaints.
+It is the mission of this office to execute all court orders, both civil and criminal, and to support the Justice of the Peace court as it serves the citizens of Kendall County.

-The Constable is an authorized peace officer and is the chief process server of the Justice Court,serving a variety of judicial processes and notices.
-He is often called upon to serve process for County and even District courts.
-He is responsible for the safekeeping of property seized under the authority of the Justice Court and exercises a wide range of criminal law enforcement authority including Traffic enforcement, Community Crime Prevention, and investigations.
+The Constable is an authorized peace officer and is the chief process server of the Justice Court, serving a variety of judicial processes and notices.
+He exercises a wide range of criminal and law enforcement authority including Traffic Enforcement, Community Crime Prevention, and investigations.

 To determine which Precinct provides service to your address, Click Here

 A Continual Commitment to Professional Excellence and Community Service

 Civil Process is the foundation for all Kendall County Constable Offices due to their responsibility for the delivery and execution of civil process for all Justice of the Peace Courts and also the 451st District Court.
 Their civil process responsibility includes, but is not limited to: